woohoolabs/yin/README.md

 Documents for successful responses can contain one or more top-level resources, an array of included resources and resource identifier objects as relationships.
-That's why resource transformers are responsible for converting a domain object into a JSON API resource or resource identifier.
+That's why resource transformers are responsible for converting a domain object into a JSON:API resource or resource identifier.

 Although you are encouraged to create one transformer for each resource type, there is possibility to define "composite" resource transformers too following the Composite design pattern if you need more sophistication.